As a member of the University at Buffalo wrestling team, Wally

 me over the years.

 I strongly believe the most beautiful people in this world are the ones who have gone through the greatest struggles.
-Occupational therapy has been a way for me to hear the stories and stand with every fighter, every survivor, and for everyone who has gone through some form of health adversity.
+Occupational therapy was a way for me to hear the stories and stand with every fighter, every survivor, and for everyone who has gone through some form of health adversity.

 I had a standout high school wrestling career and was recruited to wrestle for UB.
 Growing up locally, it made sense to stay right here and give back to the community that has given me so much support over the years.
 UB gave me the opportunity to be a leader while pursuing my athletics goals and also gave me an opportunity to pursue my dream to help individuals in the field of occupational therapy.